tomverbeure/panologic-g2/README.md

 The Pano Logic G2 is the successor of the [Pano Logic G1](https://github.com/tomverbeure/panologic).
 Like the G1, it has all the interfaces that are needed to build a small mini-computer with an FPGA.

+**IMPORTANT: There are 2 versions of the Pano Logic G2: some use a Spartan 6 LX150 while others use an LX100, which is smaller but still very large, and with equal amount of block RAM and DSPs.**
+You should be able to distinguish between the two by the revision code: LX150 is rev B and LX100 is rev C. But beware: there are VGA-based Pano G1s that are also called rev C. So always check first that your unit has the right video connector.

 Compared to the G1, the most important improvements of G2 are:

 * Much larger FPGA: a [Xilinx Spartan-6 XC6SLX150](https://www.xilinx.com/support/documentation/data_sheets/ds160.pdf) instead